spartaglobal/docker_playground/Environments/Programming_Languages/ruby/Rails_Environment/README.md

-# Ruby Docker Env
+# Rails Docker Env

-The aim of this docker container is to provide a ubuntu:xenial environment with the latest version of ruby on rails installed and set up to use a postgresql database.
+The aim of this docker container is to provide a ubuntu:xenial environment with the latest version of ruby on rails installed and set up to use a PostgreSQL database.

 ## Building the environment from the Dockerfile